marmotherder/changehelper/README.md

 * -d --depth                How deep to check down the git tree when looking for conventional commits.
 If set, it will override the default behaviour, which is reading all commits after the last change to the changelog file
 ```

-### **print-current**
+### **print-current-version**

-print-current has no additional options, and will simply print the current version in the changelog.
+print-current-version has no additional options, and will simply print the current version in the changelog.
 In the event of an unreleased version being present, it will print the most recent released version.

-### **print-unreleased**
+### **print-unreleased-version**

-print-unreleased will check the changelog file to validate if an unreleased version is present.
+print-unreleased-version will check the changelog file to validate if an unreleased version is present.

 If an unreleased version is not present, it will always exit with code 1.

 If an unreleased version is present, it will scan through the changelog file, and print the expected next version when released, based on the rules/setup in the changlog file.
 For example, if the current version in `./CHANGELOG.md` is `1.0.0`, and there is an unreleased version with the change level as `PATCH`, this will print version `1.0.1`.

 The command can, optionally, evaluate versions against git release branches, in which both the changelog file, and the git release branches will inform the next version.
 For example, the version in `./CHANGELOG.md` is `1.0.0`, there is a branch in git as `release/1.0.1`, and there is an unreleased version with the change level as `PATCH`, then this will print `1.0.2`.

+### **print-current-change**

+print-current-change has no additional options, and will simply print the current change text in the changelog.
+In the event of an unreleased version being present, it will print the most recent released version.

+### **print-unreleased-change**

+print-unreleased-change will check the changelog file to validate if an unreleased version is present.
+If it is, it will print the text for that unreleased version

 ### **update**